rrenomeron/ublue-tr/README.md

 Features common to both images:

 - Google Chrome RPM installed (albeit in a complicated manner) and set as default browser
-- Variety wallpaper changer (installed as RPM for now)
+- [Variety](https://peterlevi.com/variety/) wallpaper changer (installed as RPM for now)
 - Clocks set to AM/PM view with Weekday Display
 - Curated selection of Flatpak apps
 - ``<CTRL><ALT>t`` opens a terminal
+- Dark styles enabled by default

 For the Silverblue Images (``ghcr.io/rrenomeron/ublue-tr``):